Learn more about the workshops held by First Street Foundation's Research Lab.

 In this workshop, First Street Foundation updates members on their AAL data and methodology.
 A link to the February 2021 workshop video can be found here.

-Research Lab members Jacob Bradt (Harvard), Carolyn Kousky (Wharton), Oliver Wing (University of Bristol) present their research titled "Voluntary Purchases and Selection in the Market for Flood Insurance."
+Research Lab members Jacob Bradt (Harvard), Carolyn Kousky (Wharton), and Oliver Wing (University of Bristol) present their research titled "Voluntary Purchases and Selection in the Market for Flood Insurance."

 - Research Overview: Flood-related events are the most damaging natural hazard in the United States, yet many households at risk do not have flood insurance.
 Using detailed policy- and claims-level data from the National Flood Insurance Program (NFIP), we conduct a holistic analysis of the market for publicly provided flood insurance in the U.S., focusing on not only high-risk areas subject to an incomplete mandate requiring the purchase of insurance, but also lower risk areas where no such mandate exists.
-We are able to better understand determinants of demand for insurance in a setting with voluntary purchase and low take-up and therefore provide a more complete analysis of the market for flood insurance in the U.S. than previous work.
-In addition to exploring correlates of demand for flood insurance, this paper provides quasi-experimental estimates of households’ willingness-to-pay for flood insurance and finds strong evidence to suggest the NFIP failing to utilize full information on flood risk leads to adverse selection in the program.
+We are able to better understand determinants of demand for insurance in a setting with the voluntary purchase and low take-up and therefore provide a more complete analysis of the market for flood insurance in the U.S. than previous work.
+In addition to exploring correlates of demand for flood insurance, this paper provides quasi-experimental estimates of households’ willingness to pay for flood insurance and finds strong evidence to suggest that NFIP failure to utilize full information on flood risk leads to adverse selection in the program.

 November 2020 Workshop